GraemeMalcolm/AI-102/instructions/09-language-understanding-app.md

     - **Prediction pricing tier**: F0
 3. Wait for the resources to be created, and note that two Language Understanding resources are provisioned; one for authoring, and another for prediction.
 You can view both of these by navigating to the resource group where you created them.

-## Create a Language Understanding App
+## Create a Language Understanding app

 Now that you have created an authoring resource, you can use it to create a Language Understanding app.